micmejia/bible-dump/NKJV/1 Thessalonians/1 Thess 2.md

 But as we have been approved by God to be entrusted with the gospel, even so we speak, not as pleasing men, but God who tests our hearts.

 ###### 5
-For neither at any time did we use flattering words, as you know, nor a [^b]cloak for covetousness--God _is_ witness.
+For neither at any time did we use flattering words, as you know, nor a cloak for covetousness--God _is_ witness.

 ###### 6
 Nor did we seek glory from men, either from you or from others, when we might have made demands as apostles of Christ.